dheera/robot-botparty/README.md

 WebRTC data channels [don't seem to renegotiate](https://stackoverflow.com/questions/61179293/renegotiating-sdp-withaudiovideodata-webrtc) so I use socket.io for driving and WebRTC for audio/video.
 Clunky but WebRTC documentation is lacking and all the examples suck at illustrating proper SDP renegotiation.

 **server/** contains server code.
-Run with node and proxy through nginx for https.
+Run with node and proxy node through nginx for https (see nginx.conf and sites-available/default).
+Hacky, to be improved.

+You MUST go to chrome://flags/#enable-experimental-web-platform-features on the robot and enable it!
+This is required for Chrome to be able to talk to BLE devices from a webpage.
+Only the robot needs this, not your participants.

+https://yourserver/robot/#room on the robot with Chrome.
+You need to set a robot id and a passcode.
+Then every time you load the page on the robot you need to press the bluetooth button and select the "tethys-###" device.
+Unfortunately this is a limitation of the web bluetooth API and it cannot auto-connect without a user gesture.

+https://yourserver/join/#room is for participants.
+Chrome on Linux/MacOS/Windows should all work.
+Issues have been reported on Safari and iOS and I need to get a hold of some Apple hardware to debug these.